BILL ANALYSIS

 NEUTRALA bill to amend the FISA Amendments Act of 2008 to extend the authorities of title VII of the Foreign Intelligence Surveillance Act of 1978, and for other purposes.

-S4465 (A bill to amend the FISA Amendments Act of 2008 to extend the authorities of title VII of the Foreign Intelligence Surveillance Act of 1978, and for other purposes.) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
+S4465 (A bill to amend the FISA Amendments Act of 2008 to extend the authorities of title VII of the Foreign Intelligence Surveillance Act of 1978, and for other purposes.) has been assessed with a neutral outlook for investors.
 The primary sectors impacted are Technology and Telecommunications.
 View the full bill text on Congress.gov.

 neutral